Introduction

 How to Avoid This

-• Define CRM security objectives
+- Define CRM security objectives aligned with business growth

-• Review security strategy quarterly
+- Review and update your security strategy quarterly

 2. Poor User Access and Role Management